-Since early May, Museum officers have been considering how the museum could reopen safely to the public.
+Since May 2020, museum officers have considered how the museum could reopen safely to the public.
 Government guidelines, Health and Safety Executive requirements for public services, along with national museum/heritage advice, have been consulted and acted on.
 We believe we have a robust set of measures in place to protect both visitors and our volunteers from the spread of Covid-19.
-The layout of the small building however does work against effective social distancing and so in July 2020, the decision was taken by the trustees to remain closed until Easter 2021.
+The layout of the small building however does work against effective social distancing and so in July 2020, the decision was taken by the trustees to remain closed until at least Easter 2021.

 The museum has produced a Covid-19 policy to show how we aim to meet the challenges posed by the pandemic.
 The sections cover: